Science

 Science Assessment Item Collaborative

 The Council of Chief State School Officers (CCSSO) brought together a group of interested states to create the Science Assessment Item Collaborative (SAIC).
 The purpose of this phase of work for the SAIC was to develop resources to support states in designing assessments aligned to the Next Generation Science Standards (NGSS).
-As you know, our newly adopted Michigan Science Standards are the Performance Expectations (PE's) from NGSS.
+As you know, our newly adopted Michigan Science Standards are the Performance Expectations (PEs) from the NGSS.

 In partnership with WestEd, the SAIC developed these resources:

-Item Cluster Prototypes (Grade 5 and Grade 12 item cluster prototypes)
+- Item Cluster Prototypes(opens in new window): Grade 5 and Grade 12 item cluster prototypes.

 SAT, M-STEP Science Assessment and School Accountability

-- The SAT science score can be used as part of the student's university application process
+- The SAT science score can be used as part of the student's university application process.

-- Again, the SAT science score will not be used as part of a school's accountability
+- The SAT science score does not impact a school's accountability ranking.

-Office Phone: (877) 560-8378
+- Office Phone: (877) 560-8378

-Office Email: MDE-Accountability@michigan.gov
+- Office Email: mde-accountability@michigan.gov

 NGSS Sample Assessment